-By March 5, you must email the instructor with the subject "Topic selection for homework 5 in COP 4910" with the following information:
+By March 15, you must email the instructor with the subject "Topic selection for homework 6 in COP 4910".
+This email is worth 5 points and must contain the following information:

 - 1. Your group members names. - 2.
-The problem that your presentation will address. - 3.
-The kind of innovation that you will be discussing. - 4.
-The enterprise (or kind of enterprise) that has this problem and that the innovation would help. - 5.
-The title of your presentation, which should explicitly mention the problem to be solved, the innovation, and the enterprise. (or kind of enterprise).
+The problem that your report and presentation will address. - 3.
+The specific innovation that you will be discussing. - 4.
+The enterprise (or kind of enterprise) that has this problem and that would pay for the innovation. - 5.
+The title of your presentation and report, which should explicitly mention the problem to be solved, the innovation, and the enterprise. (or kind of enterprise).
 Be as specific as possible - 6.
 A ranked list of 3 dates that you would like to present on (see the online syllabus for the possibilities), with the first being your most highly desired presentation date.
 (Note that there are bonuses for the first and second days of presentations.)